The Life I've Lived

 I visited my sisters once in Colorado and then several times when they moved back to San Diego.
 I even moved into the home where my father retired to there, but I missed the Arabian horses my grandmother had that had been my saviors.
 So, back I went.
 We moved out of the house in Simi Valley where I lived for 13 years on my 18th birthday when my step-grandfather retired.
 We moved to Shasta County in Northern California with several horses, two dogs, and two cats.
 (I had to leave my beloved German Shepherd, Country, behind with the people who bought our house.)
 My grandmother passed away the following year.
 Sadly, it was after she miraculously turned over a new leaf and became considerably kinder to me.
 I remained with my grandfather to settle her estate and to place most of the horses, as he generously gave me two of them.

 The following year I moved to Santa Ynez in Santa Barbara County for a job (described below under Arabian horses).
 After that job ended I moved back to Shasta County, for another job (also described there).
 When that job didn't work out I moved back to San Diego to live with my sister, Margaret.
 I remained in San Diego.
-Started a retail job (described below under Companion Animals).
-Got married and many years later got divorced.
+I worked part time for two Arabian farms (see below) before starting a retail job (described below under Companion Animals).
+I got married and many years later got divorced.
 I moved to Portland, (Flickr Album: My Portland Home) in 1995 where I continued working for the same company.
 In 1997, I met my future 2nd husband online and moved to Virginia where I was a stay-at-home wife and mother for about nineteen years (Flickr Albums: Virginia Home Number 4 and Virginia Home Number 5).
-After divorcing in 2016, I returned home to San Diego, where I once again live with my sister, while my daughter, whom I miss profoundly, resides in Virginia.
+After divorcing in 2016, I returned home to San Diego, where I once again live with my sister, while my daughter, whom I miss profoundly, resides in Maryland.
 I am very contentedly single but want much more time with my daughter!

 My darling daughter and me 💕 | © All Rights Reserved